kajott/adventofcode/PythonCodeGolfHints.md

-## Use the `translate` string method

-When parsing inputs, it's sometimes useful to clean certain characters first.
-For a single character, `x.replace(',','')`  is fine, but starting from two characters `x.translate(None,",.")` is shorter.

 ## Use dictionaries as sets

 If a sets is only used for inserting elements and checking element presence with the `in` operator and not any of the other set operations (`|`, `&`, `-`), it's better to use a dictionary instead: